osexpert/GoreRemoting/README.md

 GoreRemoting is based on CoreRemoting
 https://github.com/theRainbird/CoreRemoting

-GoreRemoting is (just like CoreRemoting) a way to migrate from .NET Remoting.
+GoreRemoting is (just like CoreRemoting) a way to migrate from .NET Remoting, but with Grpc instead of Websockets\Sockets.

 How it works:
 Services are always stateless\single call.
 If you need to store state, store in a session etc.